Nelson Research, inc. - Craig E. Nelson - Consultant Engineer - Site Map

 Comments Regarding my Design, measurement and Analysis Work in Ultrasound and Acoustics:

-My early engineering career was mainly concerned with the design and project management of medical ultrasound systems for non-invasive imaging of the heart, carotid bifurcation and abdomen.
+My early engineering career was mainly concerned with the design and project management of medical ultrasound systems for non-invasive imaging of the heart, carotid bifurcation (left and right sides of the neck) and abdomen.
 This work started when I was a graduate student at the University of Washington.

 As a research assistant, I worked for ultrasound pioneer Don Baker in Dr. Robert Rushmer's Bioengineering Group.
-I designed the signal processing circuitry for the world's first Duplex Doppler ultrasound scanner system.
-This and other related work resulted in my becoming Chief Engineer for Advanced Technology Laboratories (ATL), then a start up.
+I designed much of the signal processing circuitry for the world's first Duplex Doppler ultrasound scanner system.
+This and other related work resulted in my becoming Chief Engineer for Advanced Technology Laboratories (ATL), then a start up ... and now, Phillips Ultrasound.

-Working for able businessmen, and as a direct result of my personal design efforts, ATL grew to be a very large and successful medical imaging company.
-Like Don Baker and a very few others, I have been noted as a pioneer of medical ultrasound and instruments that I designed have been on display in the Smithsonian.
+Run by able businessmen, and as a direct result of my personal design efforts, ATL grew to be a very large and successful medical imaging company.
+Like Don Baker and a very few others, I have been noted as a pioneer of medical ultrasound and, diagnostic instruments that I designed have been on display in the Smithsonian.

 Subsequently, I started a small company dedicated to developing and manufacturing hydrophones, source transducers and scanning tanks for the purpose calibrating and measuring the diverse sound fields produced by medical ultrasound instruments.
 I left this company, NTR Systems, Inc. (NTR), in 1995.
 NTR still exists and has sold over 100 scanning tank systems into Japan, Europe and the USA ... a significant achievement for a very small company.